electraone/datafiles/manual/src/developers/midiimplementation.md

 ## Uploading data to the controller
+A set of commands to upload files to the controller.

 ### Upload a preset
 The preset upload call is meant to upload a new preset to the Electra One MIDI controller.
 The preset is always loaded to a currently selected preset slot (out of 72 preset slots supported).
 Once the preset is uploaded, it is activated immediately and the user may use it.